MahmoudEissaM/Crowdfunding-Web-app/README.md

 ## 📦 Installation & Setup

-> Clone the repo and set up both backend and frontend locally
+> Clone the repo and set up the project locally

 ---